What Is a Retail Display?

 Spice Displays & Racks for Spices

 Spices need order and clarity, whether you’re using pegboards or narrow racks.
 Grouping by cuisine type (like Italian or BBQ) or cooking function makes navigation simple.
-A vertical layout works best here, as most shoppers scan top-to-bottom.
+A vertical layout is most effective here, as most shoppers tend to scan from top to bottom.

 • Display Type: Pegboards, vertical gondolas, freestanding spice racks.